 If this part feels like you, a great way to make it extra special is to play a song that is meaningful or bind your hands together through handfasting.

 Recite a poem or special reading as part of the ring exchange for an extra special touch.

-There is also some really beautiful and fun options for ring boxes for adventure elopements out there in the land of Etsy!
+There are also some really beautiful and fun options for ring boxes for adventure elopements out there in the land of Etsy!
 Make a plan to surprise each other with a unique ring box for each other as part of what you do during your elopement ceremony.